Toxic Home Environment

 Financial poverty gnaws at our well-being.
 Struggling to pay rent and provide food strikes at the heart of survival, igniting stress, and demanding all of our attention; unless, of course, we can escape the stress through blinding addictions.

 Environments that erode our efficacy are loaded with toxins.
-Both internal and external elements that deter self-determined action that improve existence.
+Both toxic internal and external elements deter self-determined action to improve existence.
 These include protective adaptations typically presented as self-defense mechanisms, and manipulative interactions that destroy self-worth.